Non-Small Cell Lung Cancer

 There are two types of lung cancer, small cell and non-small cell lung cancer.
 The vast majority of patients, 85%, are diagnosed with non-small cell lung cancer (NSCLC), which amounts to an estimated 198,925 new cases in 2018.
 Radiation therapy alone (for limited disease) or combined with chemotherapy (for extensive disease) is the standard treatment for NSCLC.
 It is estimated that 37% of early stage and 58% of late stage NSCLC patients receive radiation therapy (2).

 NSCLC statistics are particularly grim as it represents more than half of all new invasive cancers diagnosed.
 In addition, as most of these present at locally advanced stages this cancer results in about one-third of all cancer deaths (1).
 Radiation dose escalation for NSCLC is particularly difficult due to the close proximity of critical organs.
 Thus, patients with NSCLC would benefit greatly from a therapy such as BIO 300 that could protect the normal tissues near the cancer site(s), while also increasing the effectiveness of radiation therapy.

 Nonclinical studies confirm that BIO 300 can protect normal tissue from radiation, while acting additively with radiation to kill tumors.
 Pulmonary tissue is known to undergo extensive damage and tissue remodeling following radiation exposure.
 In these studies, lung tissue exposed to radiation therapy shows signs of congestion, cellular infiltration and other evidence of tissue damage, which is not evident after BIO 300 treatment.
 Importantly, BIO 300 can act additively with radiation to cause cancer cell death and significantly increases tumor growth delay compared to the respective controls.

 Clinical Study - Phase 1b/2a (Completed 2021)

-BIO 300 Non-Small Cell Lung Cancer Study (NSCLC) is currently recruiting participants.
-The purpose of this study is to determine the safety and effectiveness of BIO 300 Oral Suspension when used in combination with standard dose radiation therapy and chemotherapy in patients with non-small cell lung cancer.
+BIO 300 Non-Small Cell Lung Cancer Study (NSCLC) The purpose of this study was to determine the safety and effectiveness of BIO 300 Oral Suspension when used in combination with standard dose radiation therapy and chemotherapy in patients with non-small cell lung cancer.